docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

             kind: Issuer
         ```

-        !!! attention

-            You will need to have [`cert-manager`][cert-manager] configured.
-Especially the issue will need to be configured.
-Since we do not know how you want or need your certificates to be supplied, we do not provide more configuration here.
-The documentation for [`cert-manager`][cert-manager] is excellent.

-    === "Sensitive Data"

-        !!! attention "Sensitive Data"
+        !!! warning "Sensitive Data"

-            For storing OpenDKIM keys, TLS certificates or any sort of sensitive data, you should be using `Secret`s.
-You can mount secrets like `ConfigMap`s and use them the same way.
+            For storing OpenDKIM keys, TLS certificates, or any sort of sensitive data - you should be using `Secret`s.
+A `Secret` is similar to `ConfigMap`, it can be used and mounted as a volume as demonstrated in the `Deployment` tab.

             The [TLS docs page][docs-tls] provides guidance when it comes to certificates and transport layer security.
 Always provide sensitive information via `Secrets`.

     === "`Deployment`"